Michigan FedEx Truck Accident Lawyer

 - $6.2 million – This confidential out of state trucking death case was settled by a Michigan Auto Law attorney who was brought in to try the case by another attorney after the insurance company made a “final” offer of $1 million dollars to the widow of the man who was killed.

 For more than 50 years, our Michigan truck accident lawyers have been helping people like you who have been injured or lost loved ones in FedEx crashes.
-Our attorneys understand the physical, emotional and psychological hardships you are experiencing.
+A Michigan fedex truck accident lawyer from Michigan Auto Law understands the physical, emotional and psychological hardships you are experiencing.
 We can help.